 Known as "convenience kits," these are defined by the FDA as devices that "remain packaged together and not replaced, substituted, repackaged, sterilized, or otherwise processed or modified" before they are used.
 They do not include implantable devices, or devices that are packed as non-sterile and then repeatedly sterilized.

-The question that arose among manufacturers was whether the individual devices in these packages will have to be labeled.
-The FDA holds that this will not be required, which will likely make things easier for manufacturers that are looking to simplify their operations.
+The question that arose among food and beverage manufacturers was whether the individual devices in these packages will have to be labeled.
+The FDA holds that this will not be required, which will likely make things easier for manufacturers that are looking to simplify their packaging operations.
 The FDA's example of a convenience kit is a standard first aid kit — the container itself may require a label, but the individual bandages do not.

 In the next few years, it is likely that the FDA will continue to clarify its UDI compliance rules until they are fully implemented.
 For medical device manufacturers, this will require a degree of flexibility.
 An Enterprise Labeling Solution will help them meet regulatory compliance mandates while controlling costs and optimizing their supply chain labeling.

 For more information on UDI labeling software check out our webinar - addressing challenges for UDI.